andreybutov/json-view-ios/README.md

 An iOS control to display JSON and/or NSDictionary data in a friendly format.

-The Android version of this control is available [here](https://github.com/andreybutov/json-view-android).

 ## Installation

 Just drop the source files into your project.